 Venice Film Festival day 3 reviews: E’ Stato il Figlio and The Master

-The 3rd day at the Venice Film Festival featured the long awaited screening of the new Paul Thomas Anderson movie The Master, starring Philip Seymour Hoffman and Joaquin Phoenix (in competition).
-As well as a film that is part of the official shortlist for the Golden Lion award, E’ Stato il Figlio by Daniele Ciprì.
+The third day at the Venice Film Festival featured the long-awaited screening of the new Paul Thomas Anderson movie The Master, starring Philip Seymour Hoffman and Joaquin Phoenix (in competition), as well as a picture on the official shortlist for the Golden Lion award, E’ Stato il Figlio by Daniele Ciprì.

-Set in Sicily during the Mafia’s most violent years, the movie tells the story of a working class family who lost their little daughter Serenella, mistakenly hit by a bullet of organised crime.
-You may expect this to be a heartbreaking drama but E’ Stato il Figlio is in fact a black comedy.
+Set in Sicily during the Mafia’s most violent years, this movie tells the story of a working-class family who lost their little daughter Serenella when she was mistakenly caught in the crossfire of organised crime.
+You may expect this to be a heartbreaking drama, but E’ Stato il Figlio is in fact a black comedy.

 What are they going to buy with it?
 A new flat?
 A new life?
 No, they opt for a posh Mercedes to show off their new status.
-That car will tragicomically be the worst possible choice.
+But in this tragicomedy, the car is the worst possible choice.

 The Second World War has just ended and America is a country full of hope but also full of fear.
 Freddy Quail (Joaquin Phoenix) fought the Japanese and now struggles to deal with a dark past and post-traumatic stress disorder.

-Changing job every week, arguing and fighting with every one and trying to get along with every girl, Freddy finds shelter in alcohol.
+Changing job every week, arguing and fighting with everyone and trying to get with every girl, Freddy finds shelter in alcohol.

 When he wakes up he soon realises that the boat is on a journey to spread the scientific and theological theories of “The Cause”, a new-born religion based on the book written by Mr Dodd.

 Freddy finds a mentor, a friend and a love: his Master.